instructor-ai/instructor/docs/blog/posts/validation-part1.md

 ## Writing validations that depend on multiple fields

 To validate multiple attributes simultaneously, you can extend the validation function and use a model validator instead of a field validator.
-Here's an example implementation in Pytho that checks if the `answer` follows the `chain_of_thought`:
+Here's an example implementation in Python that checks if the `answer` follows the `chain_of_thought`:

 ```python
 import instructor